yuliu0322/yuliu0322.github.io/_pages/research.md

        style="max-width:1000px; width:100%; height:auto;">
 </div>

-By reducing thermal loads during transportation and storage without relying on external energy input, these materials offer a practical pathway toward more sustainable cold-chain management and improved product quality.

 ---

 ## 4. Seafood Processing, Storage, and Flavor Quality (Post-harvest)

 If Section 1 examines how farming conditions shape shellfish quality before harvest, this line of research turns to what happens once the animals leave the water.
 During my earlier training, I investigated the physiological, biochemical, and flavor-related changes that occur in oysters and mussels during post-harvest processing, live holding, and storage—to identify the mechanisms driving quality deterioration and inform more effective preservation strategies.
+By identifying the processing and storage conditions that best preserve flavor integrity and freshness, this research supports the development of practical, evidence-based post-harvest strategies that improve the eating quality and market value of shellfish products.

 **Research topics:**
 - Shellfish quality evaluation